 In the current landscape of podcasting, live streaming, and endless content, it is imperative just to sound good to keep up with the competition.
 If what you are making sounds cheap or poorly produced, you’re going to have a hard time getting people to actually listen in the first place.

 But can you really get a nice-sounding microphone on a budget?
 Yes, you can!

-For $50 or less, you can still get a great mic to use with your DAW or recording software, as well as tackle your desktop needs for streaming and podcasting.
+For $50 or less, you can still get a great mic to use with your DAW or recording software (and even your iOS device), as well as tackle your desktop needs for streaming and podcasting.

 Alongside this, there are many that work well for live performance, particularly handheld vocal mics.
 While you really need these to be sturdy and deliver quality sound for your vocals, you can get that today for very cheap.

 In this article, we’re going to explore the 7 best budget microphones that you can buy for under $50.